woodsaj/cortex/docs/guides/running.md

 The getting started guide uses local chunk storage.
 Local chunk storage is experimental and shouldn’t be used in production.

+Cortex requires a scalable storage back-end for production systems.
-For production systems, it is recommended you use chunk storage with one of the following backend:
+It is recommended you use chunk storage with one of the following back-ends:

 * DynamoDB/S3 (see [Cortex on AWS](./storage-aws.md))
 * BigTable/GCS (TODO)
 * Cassandra (see [Cortex on Cassandra](./storage-cassandra.md))

+Commercial cloud options are DynamoDB and Bigtable: the advantage is you don't have to know how to manage them, but the downside is they have specific costs.

+Alternatively you can choose Cassandra, which you will have to install and manage.

 Cortex has an alternative to chunk storage: block storage.
 Block storage is not ready for production usage at this time.